summermengarelli/gathering-data-web/sections/curl.md

 Let's say we wanted to download an image of a cat to our computer, and we want to make sure it's an image in the public domain so we can use it for whatever purpose.
 Remember what we might do?

-Firts, we need to get construct an appropriate query.
+First, we need to get construct an appropriate query.
 We can try:
 > https://api.artic.edu/api/v1/artworks/search?q=cats&query[term][is_public_domain]=true&limit=3

 So we do a search for the term "cats", restrict the query to items in the public domain, and limit our results list to 3 since we don't need a lot of options.